Improving STS using agency-based approaches.

 One of the most useful aspects of the field of machine behaviour to the research proposed here, are the explorations of the ethical implications of machine agents in our human systems as well as the call for strong interdisciplinary study (Rahwan et al., 2019).

-Agency of STS in universities
+Agency of STS

 The systems we employ in our universities, and that we ask students and staff to engage with have, an agentic impact on the construction of our organisations.

 To understand how our STS can influence university outcomes – in this instance graduate research students – we can employ a well tested framework.
 Actor Network Theory (ANT) is a theoretical and methodological field of sociology originally developed by scholars Latour, Callon, Law, and Rip in Paris in the 1980’s that sought to understand the relationships in social and technology studies (Latour, 1996).

 The highly useful aspect of the ANT approach to this thesis work, is that it describes the relationships between people and things (Law, 2007) and thus can be applied to systems where technologies and algorithms have agency (Bucher, 2018).
 The fundamentally constructivist nature of ANT makes it ideally suited to research seeking to understand co-constructed environments in STS in GRE environments.

 Sociotechnical systems (STS) theory, is an extension of sociotechnical theory that combines human behaviourist and systems thinking approaches, and is a discipline aimed at designing better implementation models of technology into human systems by understanding the systematic co-constructive nature of humans, technology, and their environment (Baxter & Sommerville, 2011; Edwards, 2003).
 By looking at the relationships between people and their techne (material, structure, and process), and the behaviour of these people within their complex socio-technical systems, STS theory seeks to help us create organisational environments that facilitate the emergence of positive outcomes or at least, the reduction of negative outcomes.